rust-unofficial/patterns/idioms/return-moved-arg-on-error.md

 is always consumed, you are forced to clone it on every call, which is not very efficient.

-Standard library uses this approach in e.g. `String::from_utf8` method.
+The standard library uses this approach in e.g. `String::from_utf8` method.
 When given a vector that doesn't contain valid UTF-8, a `FromUtf8Error` is returned.
 You can get original vector back using `FromUtf8Error::into_bytes` method.